centennial-oss/consolation/README.md

 Any capture device that appears to the system through AVFoundation as a USB Video Class (UVC) capture devices should work with Consolation.

-Consolation has been tested by the developers with these capture devices:
+Consolation has been tested by the developers on Intel and Apple Silicon Macs and iPad Pro with these capture devices:

+- Elgato HD60 X - 👌 🚀
-- acer USB 3.0 Video Capture Card (model OCB5B0)
+- Acer USB 3.0 Video Capture Card (model OCB5B0) - 👌 🚀
-- WANKEDA 4K Capture Card 1080p 60FPS for Streaming (1da603d4)
+- WANKEDA 4K Capture Card 1080p 60FPS for Streaming (1da603d4) - 👌 🚀
-- Elgato HD60 X
+- blueAVS 4K Capture Card (A3-B) - 👌 🚀
+- Guermok Video Capture Card (GM-29A) - 👌 🚀
+- PERESAL USB 3.0 Video Capture Card with PD 100W - 👌 🚀
 - UGREEN Full HD 1080p Capture Card (model 40189) -  ⚠️ max 30p @ 1920x1080

 ## Requirements

 ### Running

-- Apple Silicon device with a USB port
+- iPad with USB Port, or Apple Silicon or Intel Mac computer
-- macOS 15 or higher
-- iPadOS 18 or higher
+- iPadOS 18 or higher, or macOS 15 or higher
 - A UVC-compliant video capture card

 ### Developer